lshzndx/metabase/docs/administration-guide/04-managing-users.md

 ### Grouping strategies

-For guidance on which groups you should create for your Metabase, check out [Permissions strategies](https://www.metabase.com/learn/permissions/strategy).
+For guidance on which groups you should create for your VLink, check out [Permissions strategies](https://www.metabase.com/learn/permissions/strategy).

 ## Further reading